Welcome to the Environmental Program at University

 - international studies (may be fulfilled by study abroad experience)

-All to total 30 credit hours.
+All to total a minimum of 50 credit hours.

-Download a CESS ENVS minor plan form.
+Download an ENVS minor plan form.

 For more information about the Environmental Studies